Kong/docs.konghq.com/app/2.3.x/external-plugins.md

 Note that the `main()` function must have a `package main` line at the top of the file.

 Then, a standard Go build creates an executable.
-There  are no extra "go-pluginserver", no plugin loading, and no compiler/library/environment compatibility issues.
+There are no extra go-pluginserver, no plugin loading, and no compiler/library/environment compatibility issues.

 The resulting executable can be placed somewhere in your path (for example,